-None: This level disables data collection.
+None: This level disables forwarding of usage data to VMware.

 The CEIP and Telemetry programs use the following components to collect data: